Why is my Potted Rosemary Drying Out?

 It is in these soil conditions that rosemary grows its best in terms of the health of the plant, and the aroma and bold flavour of the leaves.

-Pots already provide some favourable drainage characteristics (similar to the hillsides of rosemary native environment) but it is imperative that you replicate the sandy soil by adding some horticultural sand, grit or perlite to the potting mix so that the soil is well draining and does not retain too much moisture or nutrients.
+Pots already provide some favourable drainage characteristics (similar to the hillsides of rosemary native environment) but you must replicate the sandy soil by adding some horticultural sand, grit or perlite to the potting mix so that the soil is well-draining and does not retain too much moisture or nutrients.

 Key Takeaways:

-• Potted rosemary may look as though it is drying out but rosemary is a drought resistant plant so the dried out appearance is usually a sign of stress due to over watering then under watering.
+• Potted rosemary may look as though it is drying out but rosemary is a drought-resistant plant so the dried-out appearance is usually a sign of stress due to over watering than under watering.

 • Rosemary prefers dry soil between bouts of watering, therefore the pot should have good drainage to prevent damp soil.
 Amend the soil with sand or grit to improve drainage and watering only once every two weeks to prevent root rot and fungal disease which causes the drying out appearance.